RobKohr/weighted-task-chooser/README.md

   * a child is something that is indented
 * This was built with markdown in mind, but this could be any plain text file where lines start with "- [ ]
 * No space can exist at the beginning of a line
 * Haven't tested with windows files that have different new line characters.
-Probably needs to modify the regex line splitter for that.
+Probably needs to modify the regex line splitter for that. (feel free to create a PR if you do this)

 Note: you can also use "* [ ]" instead of "- [ ]" if that is your preference.